How Greed Destroys Traders in the Option Market

 2. Focus on Consistency

-Small consistent profits are healthier than chasing unrealistic returns emotionally.
+Small regular profits are better than emotionally chasing huge profits.

 4. Accept Missed Opportunities

-Not every market move needs participation.
-Patience is extremely important in trading.
+Not every market move needs a trade.
+Patience is very important in trading.

 5. Protect Capital First